 - Aggressive and/or threatening behaviour or language

 - Intimidation and/or harassment

-- Making false or malicious complaints about another tenant

 - Violence against people and/or property

-- Domestic violence/abuse

-- Hate behaviour targeted to members of identified groups because of their perceived differences
+- Hate behaviour targeted to members of identified groups because of their perceived differences.

 - Vandalism

-- Misuse of communal areas
+- Alcohol and drug related ASB

 - Noise, including excessive noise nuisance, such as shouting, loud music, constant banging/slamming of doors, etc.

-- Irresponsible pet ownership such as persistent dog barking, fouling, etc.

-- Failure to maintain and/or inappropriate use of gardens

-- Fly tipping
+- Fly tipping/ illegal dumping

-- Alcohol and drug related ASB

-- Using a Council property for illegal or unlawful purposes e.g. the use of, production, storage and/or selling of illegal substances, storage of stolen goods, prostitution

-- Gang membership or affiliation